CraigsOverItAll/grav-plugin-adsense/README.md

 ```

 If you need to change any value, then the best process is to copy the [adsense.yaml](adsense.yaml) file into your `users/config/plugins/` folder (create it if it doesn't exist), and then modify there.
 This will override the default settings.
-Is the admin plugin installed on you GRAV site, you can easily configurate this options in the plugin section.
+Is the admin plugin installed on you GRAV site, you can easily configure this options in the plugin section.
 Just click on the plugin name and scroll a bit down.

 For displaying the ad in a modular, you need to put some line into the yaml header, e.g.